 Sugarloaf Point Lighthouse

-- Sugarloaf Point Lighthouse – The lighthouse is in the Seal Rocks region of NSW.
-It is about 280 kilometres from Sydney.
+The Sugarloaf Point lighthouse, also known as the Seals Rock lighthouse, is located on the Sugarloaf point in the Seal Rocks region of NSW.
 This is an active lighthouse and is operated by the Australian Maritime Society Authority.
-The Sugarloaf Point is part of the Myall Lakes National Park.
+The Sugarloaf Point is part of the Myall Lakes National Park and is about 280 kilometres from Sydney.

 Bombo Beach, Kiama

-- Bombo Beach – This beach is part of Kiama and is about 120 kilometres from Sydney.
-The Bombo beach is a 1.2 long beach located between Cathedral Rocks and Pheasant Point.
+The Bombo beach is one of the places to see in Kiama and is about 120 kilometres from Sydney.
+It is a 1.2 kilometres long beach located between Cathedral Rocks and Pheasant Point.

 Kiama is easily accessible by train from Sydney.
 Also, note the quarry at the Bombo beach is very dangerous as the waves swirl up very high rapidly, so be extremely careful at this point.

-- Turimetta Beach – This beach is closest to Sydney and is at a distance of just 30 kilometres.
-The beach is a very small beach between Turimetta and Narrabean Head.
+The Turimetta beach is the closest option and is at a distance of just 30 kilometres from Sydney.
+The beach is a very small beach of just 350 metres and is located between Turimetta and Narrabean Head.

-- Barrenjoey Lighthouse – The lighthouse stands at the Palm beach.
-And is about 45 kilometres from Sydney.
-The lighthouse is accessible through two ways and is a bit of walk to reach to the top.
+The Barrenjoey lighthouse stands at the Palm beach and is about 45 kilometres from Sydney.
+The lighthouse is accessible through two ways and is a bit of steep hike to reach to the top.
 Read Hike to Barrenjoey lighthouse for the details.

-- Thredbo – Distance of about 500 kilometres from Sydney, and is located in Kosciuszko National Park.
-Thredbo is a very famous skiing destination in Australia during winters.
-And in summers, it offers some awesome hiking trails.
-As there is absolutely no light pollution on the trails, this makes is best for viewing the Milky Way.
+Distance of about 500 kilometres from Sydney, Thredbo is located in the Kosciuszko National Park.
+It is part of the Snowy mountains, and is a very famous skiing destination in Australia during the winter season.
+And in summer season, the national park offers the visitors with some breath taking hiking trails.
+As there is absolutely no light pollution in the national park, the town of Thredbo place makes it best for viewing the Milky Way.